Investment and Management of Bond Proceeds

 The MA Rule and Broker-Dealers Advice

-Due to the Securities and Exchange Commission’s (SEC) Municipal Advisor (MA) Rule, brokers may be considered municipal advisors if they provide advice on investments of bond proceeds to governments, which limits the ability to directly solicit information from broker-dealers on reinvestment choices.
+Due to the Securities and Exchange Commission’s (SEC) MA Rule, brokers may be considered municipal advisors if they provide advice on investments of bond proceeds to governments, which limits the ability to directly solicit information from broker-dealers on investment choices.

 Governments may obtain advice from a broker-dealer through a Request for Proposals (RFP) process or when they have retained an independent registered municipal advisor (IRMA) whose duties include advice on investments.
 The GFOA Alert on the MA Rule can serve as a resource for issuers on understating the MA roles, their fiduciary duties, and the RFP or IRMA exemption.
 Issuers may also choose to retain a registered investment adviser if they want more than de minimis investment advice.

-Municipal issuers should be knowledgeable and consult with tax and legal counsel on various Federal tax rules and post-issuance tax compliance requirements for tax-exempt bond proceeds in order to maintain their tax-exempt status.
-In the broadest terms, the tax requirements can be grouped into two categories: (1) arbitrage and rebate; and (2) use of bond proceeds and of bond-financed facilities.
-Each of these categories involve rules that make it advisable for an issuer to adopt practices that track how bond proceeds are invested and how and when bond proceeds are spent.
+Municipal issuers should be knowledgeable and consult with tax and legal counsel on various Federal tax rules and post-issuance tax compliance requirements for tax-exempt bond proceeds in order to maintain their tax-exempt status An issuer should designate a responsible person(s) and adopt practices that track how bond proceeds are invested and how and when bond proceeds are spent.
+See references below for best practices on post-issuance compliance.
 Further, issuers should maintain proper records for the required time period, which is typically the life of the bonds plus three years.

 Management of Bond Proceeds Spending